 Choosing Between Grass Seeding and Sodding

-Spring is here, and it’s time to prepare your lawn for the green months ahead.
+Spring is here, and its time to prepare your lawn for the green months ahead.
 If your lawn looks like it needs a make over, you’re probably considering either seeding or sodding.
 The process of seeding is simply growing and sprouting the grass from seed.
 With sodding, however, a professional has already grown and cared for the turf to maturity.
 For this reason, seeding is far less costly.
 There are other factors, however, that you might consider when you’re contemplating whether to seed or sod.

-Because seeding takes a lot of attention, early fall is preferable for this process because weeds are more prevalent in spring.
+Seeding takes a lot of attention, early fall is preferable for this process because weeds are more prevalent in spring.

 Sod is better suited for slopes or areas that might be erosion prone.
-If you’re concerned about cleanliness, sod is superior because you’ll initially need to deal with dust and mud when seeding.
+If you’re concerned about cleanliness, sod is superior because you will initially need to deal with dust and mud when seeding.
 You’ll also notice sodding results in a denser turf that’s the product of the care taken in mowing at the sod farm.

 No matter which method you choose, seeding or sodding, a successful lawn largely depends on the soil.
 Even sod needs well-prepared soil in order for the grass to successfully take root.
 By testing the soil, you can tell whether it needs potassium, phosphorus, nitrogen or peat.

 The average homeowner can handle the seeding process more easily than sodding.
 If you choose sodding for your spring landscaping project, you’d be best hiring a professional lawn care company.
 Whether you choose seeding or sodding, however, your professional landscaping company is here to help with all your lawn care needs.